shiguww/brillante/README.md

 * `🧪`: fully supported, parsing and building loses unused data
 * `🚧`: partially supported
 * `❌`: not supported

+## Running tests
+To run the tests, create a `data` directory and copy a dump of the game's romFS in it.
+Then run `pnpm test`.

 ## Other tools
 - [`kdm_battle_set_*.bin` editor (by Longboost)](https://github.com/Longboost/battle-set-exporter/releases)